Yaniv Attar and Hector Del Curto: The French Connection

 Tango revolutionary Astor Piazzolla was just nine years old when his family gave him a beautifully wrapped gift box that he hoped would contain a toy.
 He was thoroughly disappointed when he opened it and found a bandoneón inside.
 Lucky for us, he took to it after all and wrote Concerto for Bandoneón in 1979.
 Many say it is his very best work.
 An expert in tango and the work of Piazzolla, GRAMMY-winner Hector Del Curto has traveled the world as a soloist.

 The most recognizable tune from Modest Mussorgsky’s Pictures is by far “The Great Gate of Kiev.”
-You may wonder: what is this gate?
+If you’re like us, you wonder: what is this gate?
 Are there pictures?
 And the answer is no. The gate is a figment of dear Modest’s fertile imagination, which doesn’t make it any less majestic and arresting, of course.
 Maybe more.
 And especially when you consider he wrote this, one of the most performed orchestral works of all time in just three weeks.
 Come hear why the greats like Mussorgsky are great for a reason.